-What Virginia Medicaid Spousal Impoverishment Covers
+How Virginia Medicaid Spousal Impoverishment Works

 How the CSRA Works in Virginia

-The calculation
+The calculation runs in four steps:

 4. Apply the federal floor and ceiling.
 The share cannot be less than $32,532 or more than $162,660 in 2026.
-If half the assets falls below the minimum, the community spouse keeps the minimum.
-If it exceeds the maximum, the community spouse keeps only the maximum.
+If half the assets falls below the minimum, the community spouse keeps the minimum; if it exceeds the maximum, the community spouse keeps only the maximum.

 The figures below are hypothetical and shown only to illustrate how the calculation works.
 They are not a real case and not a prediction of your own result.

 A Virginia couple has $210,000 in total countable assets on the snapshot date.
-Half is $105,000, which falls between the $32,532 floor and the $162,660 ceiling.
-The community spouse keeps $105,000.
-The institutionalized spouse must spend down $103,000 (assets minus $105,000 CSRA and $2,000 individual limit) before Medicaid activates.
+Half is $105,000, which falls between the $32,532 floor and the $162,660 ceiling, so the community spouse keeps $105,000.
+The institutionalized spouse must spend down the remaining $103,000 (the $105,000 share minus the $2,000 applicant limit) before Medicaid activates.

-A couple has only $50,000 in countable assets.
-Half is $25,000, which is below the $32,532 minimum.
-The community spouse gets the floor amount: $32,532.
-The institutionalized spouse has $17,468 remaining ($50,000 minus $32,532), minus the $2,000 personal limit, leaving about $15,468 to spend down.
+If instead the couple had only $50,000 in countable assets, half is $25,000, which is below the $32,532 minimum.
+The community spouse keeps the floor of $32,532, leaving the institutionalized spouse about $15,468 ($50,000 minus $32,532, minus the $2,000 personal limit) to spend down.

 How the MMMNA Works in Virginia

-The Minimum Monthly Maintenance Needs Allowance is the income-side protection.
+The Minimum Monthly Maintenance Needs Allowance (MMMNA) is the income-side protection.
 It ensures the community spouse has enough monthly income to meet basic living expenses.

-The floor and ceiling
+The Floor and Ceiling

-The 2026 MMMNA floor is $2,643.75 per month, in effect through June 30, 2026.
-The ceiling is $4,066.50 per month.
+For 2026, the MMMNA floor is $2,705.00 per month (effective July 1, 2026 through June 30, 2027) and the ceiling is $4,066.50 per month (effective January 1, 2026).
 Most community spouses are entitled to at least the floor amount.

 The Home and Other Exempt Assets